klevente/mememachine-rs/README.md

 ## Logs

 The bot will log `INFO`-level logs to `stdout` by default.
 To change the log level, supply the `RUST_LOG` environment variable with one of the following: `trace`, `debug`, `info`, `warn`, `error`.

+# TODO:

+- [ ] Add script for bulk uploading files to Fly volumes
+- [ ] Add details on how to deploy to fly.io
+- [ ] Publish in Docker registry
+- [ ] Create GH Action for deploying automatically (have to click button to actually deploy)